UAE’s World-Class Infrastructure: How It Boosts Property Values

 Current Opportunities:

-- Commercial: Logistics land parcels are currently selling at approximately AED 380 per square foot, significantly lower than comparable land near Dubai International Airport (AED 1,200 per square foot), indicating future appreciation potential.
+• Commercial: Logistics land parcels are now selling for around AED 380 per square foot, which is much less than equivalent land near Dubai International Airport (AED 1,200 per square foot), indicating future appreciation potential.

 Free Zones: Economic Engines Driving Real Estate